(N87.0) Mild cervical dysplasia

 Treatment and Medical Assistance

-• Regular Pap tests
+• Regular Pap smear tests

-• Colposcopy to identify abnormal cells
+• Surgery to remove abnormal cells

 • Loop electrosurgical excision procedure (LEEP) to remove abnormal cells